flutter-ml/google_ml_kit_flutter/packages/google_mlkit_commons/README.md

 Then re-run `pod install`.
 The example app under `packages/example` is wired up this way.

-The helper only changes vendored binaries inside `Pods/` and the `EXCLUDED_ARCHS` line in pod-generated xcconfigs.
-Device builds and release builds are unaffected.
-Remove the two lines to revert.
+Because the relabel runs per build and matches the target automatically, the same `pod install` works for **both** the simulator and physical devices — no manual revert is needed when you switch between them.
+The helper only touches the arm64 slice of the vendored ML Kit binaries inside `Pods/` and the `EXCLUDED_ARCHS` line in pod-generated xcconfigs.
+To fully revert, remove the two lines and reinstall the pods with `pod deintegrate && pod install` (a plain `pod install` re-adds the `EXCLUDED_ARCHS` line and removes the build phase, but does not restore the original platform label baked into the cached binaries by the last build).

 ### Android